ArturoDuCas/drum-machine-app/README.md

 # About this project :computer:

-This is the fourth project of the "Front End Development Libraries" Free Code Camp course.
+This is the third project of the "Front End Development Libraries" Free Code Camp course.

 **Objective:**  Build an app that is functionally similar to this: https://drum-machine.freecodecamp.rocks/.